Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1955 - The Ralph and Hildegarde Wilkinson House, 10816 Pinocchio, Dallas TX.
 Sold in 1989 to Damon and Sandra Nelson.
 Sold in 2003 to Charles and Melanie Embry.
 Sold in 2020 to Richard Hession and Fabiola Reyes.

 1955 - aka Rhapsody House, 11116 Pinocchio, Dallas TX.
-The home was featured in the Parade of Homes in 1955 and was on WBAP-TV on July 15, 1955 featuring Thomas Scott Dean and builder Gordon Nichols.
+The home was featured in the Parade of Homes in 1955 and was on WBAP-TV on July 15, 1955 featuring Dean and builder Gordon Nichols.
 Sold to John Ilzhoefer.

 1957 - The Don and Mae Zimmerman House, 832 Westwood, Richardson TX.
 Sold to Will and Mariam Ballard.